vistivo/RescueLink-Telemetry/README.md

 ## Long-Term Goal

-The long-term goal is to expand this into RescueLink: a modular UAV mission system for search-and-rescue telemetry, mission monitoring, and situational awareness.
+The long-term goal is to expand this into Project Drone (Beacon): a modular UAV mission system for search-and-rescue telemetry, mission monitoring, and situational awareness.